rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the programming exercise.

 **Thoughts:** I managed to stump myself for a while with a misplaced bracket, and also the formulae have so many subscripts and superscripts that they're getting pretty hard to read.
 But overall, not so difficult an assignment this time.

+### Day 73: 1 June 2017

+**Today's Progress**: Started the videos for week three.
+This week is about tuning hyperparameters and applying batch normalisation, and TensorFlow.

+**Thoughts:** Batch norm is a pretty interesting idea that will help a lot in training deeper networks.
+And I'm excited at the prospect of finally learning a real ML library, instead of just using NumPy and Octave for everything.